MidhileshRaj/MidhileshRaj/README.md

 👨‍💻 I'm passionate about Full stack Web, Mobile Dev, Algorithm & I enjoy learning new things.

-I have experience in such verity of coding skills include Flutter and python
+- 💻 have experience in such verity of coding skills include Flutter and python

 - 🌱 I’m currently learning Data analytics From free resources .
 I am a self learner